Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Moduli stacks of -structures

 Therefore, the embeddings give rise to a map:

 This defines for us a morphism

 which records the point in $\ol{\Bun}_{B} \times \Div^{I}_{E}$ defined by the pair $(\ol{\kappa}^{\hat{\lambda}},(D_{i})_{i \in I})$.
 This sits in a commutative diagram

 where we note that left square is not Cartesian.
-Similarly, we will write $Z^{I}_{(\lambda_{i})_{i \in I}}$ for the space obtained by replacing $\ol{\Bun}_{B}$ with $\Bun_{B}$ on the right hand side of the diagram.
+We will not use the space $\ol{Z}^{I}_{(\lambda_{i})_{i \in I}}$ at all in our arguments, but it should be important for future applications.
+For our purposes, we consider $Z^{I}_{(\lambda_{i})_{i \in I}}$, the space obtained by replacing $\ol{\Bun}_{B}$ with $\Bun_{B}$ on the right hand side of the diagram.
 This sits in an analogous diagram

 As we will see, the proof of the filtered Hecke eigensheaf Property will ultimately reduce to contemplating the fibers of the morphism $\phi_{(\lambda_{i})_{i \in I}}$.
 For our purposes, it will suffice to consider the pullback of this diagram to a geometric point $\Spa(F,\mathcal{O}_{F}) \ra \Div^{I}_{E}$.
 We denote the resulting space by $_{x}\overline{Z}^{I}_{(\lambda_{i})_{i \in I}}$.
 It sits in a diagram of the form